hzanzig/BA_HZ/README.txt

 ConcatExcelSheetsToyCsv.py
 perfect_exec_icd.py
 perfect_exec_ops.py
+icd_upsampling.py
+ops_upsampling.py

-Explanation to the code files: database.ini holds the information for the database connection, which is initiated within the python scripzts with the help of the config.py file. icd_mapping.py, as well as ops_mapping with it's different versions, hold the code for the conceptual mapping process of the original
+Explanation to the code files: database.ini holds the information for the database connection, which is initiated within the python scripts with the help of the config.py file. icd_mapping.py, as well as ops_mapping with its different versions, hold the code for the conceptual mapping process of the original
-Chrité data to the ATHENA vocabulary.
-The SQL querys are within those codes.
+Charité data to the ATHENA vocabulary.
+The SQL queries are within those codes.

 icd_review.py and ops_review.py are the files which review the results produced by the *mapping.py code files.
 As the initial coding used the python extension "xlwt" and it's function "Workbook", which limits the user to only being able to write the first 65,536 rows